aurule/npc/README.md

 I created NPC to make my life easier when running New World of Darkness tabletop RPGs.
 It automates and streamlines a few tedious tasks like creating new session logs and character sheets.

-This project is very much a work in progress.
+NPC is very much a personal project.
 It works well enough for me to use at my weekly game, but that's it.
+That said, if you use it and come up with suggestions or bugs, open an issue!
+I'll at least take a look :smiley:

+This readme and the [project's wiki](https://github.com/aurule/npc/wiki) are the main documentation for the project.
+The code is pretty thoroughly documented, too.

 ## Requirements